 Easter on Pinterest

-- Kids can draw and cut out their own shapes, although they might need help cutting the foam tray.
+- Kids can draw and cut out their own shapes.
+They might need help cutting the foam tray.

 - Talk about the patterns kids make with the tape and dots.